-Talks for trade shows, landscapers, garden centers, nursery retailers, and other horticultural professionals.
+C.L.
+Fornari presents talks for horticultural trade shows, landscapers, garden centers, nursery retailers, and other professionals.

 Your client wants perennials that “are low maintenance” and you want to keep the customer happy.
 As a garden professional, however, you know that a perennial garden can be the most high-maintenance landscape there is.
 This talk is about picking the best perennial plants, planting them appropriately, and caring for them with methods that create beautiful gardens with less involvement.
-Yes, it’s possible to please your clients, create beautiful gardens and simplify the job for your employees.
+Yes, it’s possible to please your clients, create beautiful gardens and simplify maintenance for the customer and your employees.

 Plant Picks that Please Clients (Some Plants Aren’t For Everyone)